DROPO: Sim-to-Real Transfer with Offline Domain Randomization: Experiments

 We use the reward function of~\cite{Levine16endtoend}: $r = -d^2 - log(d + \alpha)$, where $d$ is the distance to the target and $\alpha$ is a constant (we use $\alpha=10^{-3}$ throughout the experiments).

 The results comparing DROPO, DROID and UDR are shown in Figure~\ref{fig:hp_simtoreal}.
 We see that, on this setup, both DROPO and DROID significantly outperformed UDR, and that there was no significant difference between the two methods, despite DROID essentially converging to point estimates (see Table~\ref{tab:sim2real_hockeypuck}).
 This is likely caused by the bandit formulation and the resulting feed-forward nature of the task; once the action is selected, the agent does not receive any feedback from the environment.
 Under this setup, it is thus optimal for the policy to select the action (or the trajectory) which minimizes the expected final distance from the target position under the dynamics distribution used in training.
-This closely resembles the optimization criterion used by DROID.
-Additionally, under this formulation the policy does not need to learn to make up for possible deviations from the trajectory obtained in point-estimate dynamics.
+This closely resembles the optimization criterion used by DROID (minimizing the expected L2 norm between trajectories).
+Additionally, under this formulation the policy lacks the ability to make up for possible deviations from the trajectory obtained in point-estimate dynamics.
 In a sequential decision making problem with uncertain dynamics, the agent needs to be able to recover from a wider range of states, due to the uncertainty in state transitions that stems from the uncertainty in dynamics.
-In a bandit problem, however, the system does not need to handle such situations at all, and thus the benefits of having a distribution of dynamics are diminished.
+In a bandit problem, however, the system operates in a feedforward manner, and thus is not able to handle such situations at all.
+As a result, the benefits of having a distribution of dynamics are diminished.